kurniawano/ictpsp.github.io/_Notes/String.md

 ## Summary

-In this section, we have dived slightly deeper on `string` data type.
-We review how to create string literals and some of basic operations that are common to string data.
-String can be thought of as a collection-like data where we can process the sequence of characters inside this string.
-In this lesson, we focus more on how to slice some substring from a given string.
+In this section, we have explored the string data type in greater detail.
+We reviewed how to create string literals and some of the basic operations commonly applied to string data.
+A string can be thought of as a collection-like data type, allowing us to process the sequence of characters it contains.
+In this lesson, we focused on how to slice a substring from a given string.
 In the next lesson, we will learn how to iterate over each character.

-At the end, we emphasise that string is immutable data type in Python.
-This means that we cannot change it once it is created in the memory.
-We also showed some simple way to format string using Python's formatted string literals.
+Finally, we emphasised that strings are immutable data types in Python.
+This means that once created, they cannot be modified in memory.
+We also demonstrated a simple way to format strings using Python's formatted string literals.